Kwistech/DesktopHub/README.md

 **Each buttons filepath must be changed to the users path to the equivalent directory!**
 As of this writing, the app opens the directories I have set.
 This means that the app will use the paths I have given it to open the corresponding directories.
-If the app does not file the path specified, it will open explorer to a general directory (i.e. My Documents).
+If the app does not find the path specified, it will open explorer in a general directory (i.e. My Documents).

 To change the paths, open main.py and the module .py files in a script editor and change them